Tancred of Galilee: Last years

+Ancestry dispute

 In regards to Tancred's father, Crawley unfortunately uses an outdated transcription of William of Tyre's text, making Tancred a son of "William the Marquis" (Tancredus Willelmi Marchionis filius).
 This version was later corrected by the 17th-century philologist Sebastiano Paoli, who proposed the transcription of Tancredus, Willelmi Marchionis frater (meaning Tancred was the brother and not the son of "William the Marquis"), in accordance with the contemporary statements of Baldric of Dol (Guillelmus Marchisius, Tancred frater) and Guibert of Nogent (Wilhelmus, Marchisi filius, frater Tancredi).
 Nogent even goes as far as to say that while Tancred followed his uncle Bohemond, his brother William followed Hugh "the Great" of Vermandois (Tancredum Marchionis cuiusdam ex Boemundi, nisi fallor, sorore filium; cuius frater cum Hugone Magno praecesserat, cui Guillelmus erat vocabulum).
 Most contemporary authors agree that Tancredi Marchisius was a Marquis (Marchisus dictus est in the Historia belli sacri), brother of William the Marquis (Guillelmus Marchisius, Tancred frater in Baldric of Dol) and a son of a Marquis (marchisi filius in Robert the Monk and Guibert of Nogent, and Marchisides in Ralph of Caen).
 Only Orderic Vitalis names Tancred's father as Odo "the Good Marquis" (Tancredum, Odonis Boni Marchisi filium).

 Ralph of Caen also states that Tancred belonged to "a most prestigious lineage" and had "excellent parents, the Marquis and Emma" (clarae stirpis germen clarissimum, parentes eximios Marchisum habuit et Emmam).
 Modern and contemporary scholars have long debated the origin of Odo "the Good Marquis", mostly agreeing that the title of marquis was unknown to the Normans (Sebastiano Paoli) and must therefore have proceeded from a Northern-Italian root (Ludovico Muratori).
 Vittorio Poggi and Edoardo d'Angelo both agreed that it would be wiser to trace him in the North-Italian Frankish dynasty of the Aleramids, whose senior line of Savona recurrently married to the Hautevilles during the 12th century (e.g. Adelaide del Vasto and Enrico del Vasto).
 Following this theory, Crawley attempts to find an equivalent to Otto "the Good Marquis" but only searches in the cadet branch of Monferrato.
 It is Claudio Martinotti Doria who first manages to identify Tancred's father with the Aleramid Marquis Otto IV of Savona, son of Otto III and brother of both Boniface del Vasto and Manfred I (father of Adelaide and Enrico).
 These findings concur with Evelyn Jamison's arguments stating that "the Good Marquis" was the same Otto (or Ottone) who commanded a division of Roger I's troops in Taormina in 1078, and only later was styled Ottobonus, or "Otto the Good", since at least 1094.